jose-oc/josefo-developer/content/linux/java-implement-statistics-on-your-project.en.md

 </p>

 <p style="text-align: justify">
-  I developed this project on Java and it&#8217;s running on Apache Tomcat 7.
+  I developed this project on Java and it's running on Apache Tomcat 7.
 A few months ago I developed statistics and I gave the results on tables but every one likes to see the data on charts so I decided to implement it.
 I decided to use for this porpuse <span class="lang:default highlight:0 decode:true  crayon-inline">PrimeFaces</span>, a component library for <span class="lang:default highlight:0 decode:true  crayon-inline">JSF</span>.
-Here I&#8217;ll tell you how easy was this process and how happy the users were.
+Here I'll tell you how easy was this process and how happy the users were.
 </p>

 <h2 style="text-align: justify">